isb-cgc/readthedocs/docs/source/sections/webapp/Overview.rst

 If you don't have a Google account and would like one, `create a Google account <https://accounts.google.com/SignUpWithoutGmail>`_.
 You can link the Google account to an existing email or use a Gmail address.

-If you have a local CGC account
+Log in with an email address
 ===============================

-To log in with an email only, first you need to create an ISB-CGC Web App account for that email.
-See the section below **Create a local account with ISB-CGC**.
-Once you've create that account:
+Alternatively, you can log in with only an email.
+First you need to create an ISB-CGC Web App account for that email.
+See the section below **Create an account with ISB-CGC using an email**.
+Once you've created that account:

 - Enter your email and password for your ISB-CGC Web App account.
 - Click the **Sign In** button.